-Whether you are wanting to increase your influence or are just starting to assert your knowledge, one of best ways to do this is through a blog.
+Whether you are wanting to increase your influence or are just starting to assert your knowledge, one of the best ways to do this is through a blog.
 This is not the easiest task on this list, but it will establish your expertise in your chosen field.

+Make it one of your resolutions to write daily.
 By writing regularly on relevant topics, not only will you demonstrate your knowledge, but also point of view, passion, and commitment.
 Even better, you won’t be impressing just your bosses, but also competitors (future new employers?).

-A second way would be to guest post on relevant sites.
+A second way would be to guest posts on relevant sites.
 Once again, you will only get topics published that the sites want to see, plus you have the added burden of having to sell yourself and your writing to the sites.

 The final option is to start your own blog.
 Even if you have no coding skills, it is not difficult these days to set up a blog site using WordPress.